AlexKiteBe/radio/README.md

-To listen to the radio\n
+To listen to the radio
   $ radio ALIAS
-Where ALIAS is your favorite station.\n
+Where ALIAS is your favorite station.
-Aliases can be found in the station.json.\n
+Aliases can be found in the station.json.

-place radio folder in /usr/bin/ and export path\n
+place radio folder in /usr/bin/ and export path
 $ export PATH="/usr/bin/radio:$PATH"